DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Background/Motivation
 ~~~~~~~~~~~~~~~~~~~~~

-Some collections treat physical or digital photos as collection object.
-This
+Some collections treat digital photos in the same way as physical collection
-is especially important whan the original physical material has been lost or
+objects.
+This can for example when the original physical
-destroyed.
-With small animals, for example, it is common that all material is
+material has been lost or destroyed.
+With small animals, for example, it
-consumed in a genetic analysis.
-In these cases may the image serve as valuable
+is common that all material is consumed in a genetic analysis.
+The image
-historical reference.
-As with physical material, an image may be redetermined
+serve as valuable historical reference.
+As with physical material, an image
-as something else.
+may be redetermined as something else.

 Actors
 ~~~~~~